North Kathmandu Valley

 Abdomen 67mm

-This one is fairly common at higher elevations.
+This one is common at higher elevations.
 The females oviposit into muddy edges of ponds and streams.
 The females are very different from the males and are usually the ones you see flying at dusk and ovipositing into the mossy edges of small ponds.
-They fly at dusk, usually cleaning up mosquitos and gnats.
+They fly at dusk, generally cleaning up mosquitos and gnats.
 It is known from Pakistan, India, China, and Thailand.

 Cephalaeschna acutifrons